Esri/calcite-design-system/CONTRIBUTING.md

 - **5:** Fixing bugs or adding small features that don't require comprehensive planning.
 - **13:** Issues that are more complicated and need some workflow or design planning.
 These issues usually need additional unit tests written.
 - **40:** If an issue is this complicated it should be converted into an epic.

+### Epics

+Epics are specified by the `epic` label.
+Epics are changes that require a lot of work and wouldn't fit into a single milestone.
+An epic should be a single concept, and have child issues for individual tasks created and listed in the epic's issue body.

+### Labels

+GitHub labels are used for organizing issues and providing context.
+You should read through the [label descriptions](https://github.com/Esri/calcite-components/labels) to familiarize yourself with what they signify.

 ## Code base